-Pawnee Rock is a historic landmark on the Santa Fe Trail, as well as a small town that grew up around the rock in present-day Barton County, Kansas.
-Located in the southwest corner of the county, the bluff, comprised of Dakota Sandstone, sits about 100 yards from the old Santa Fe Trail, but before this road was blazed, the large rock formation, rising up out of the flat prairie, was a site where the Comanche, Kiowa, Arapaho, and Cheyenne Indians held councils of war and peace.
+Pawnee Rock is a historic landmark on the Santa Fe Trail and a small town that grew up around the rock in present-day Barton County, Kansas.
+Located in the county’s southwest corner, the bluff, comprised of Dakota Sandstone, sits about 100 yards from the old Santa Fe Trail.
+Before this road was blazed, the large rock formation, rising out of the flat prairie, was a site where the Comanche, Kiowa, Arapaho, and Cheyenne Indians held councils of war and peace.

-Many Indian battles were fought here and the sandstone citadel was also used by the Native Americans as a vantage point to spot buffalo herds, and later — approaching wagon trains.
-White explorers such as Zebulon Pike, Josiah Gregg, Alexander Doniphan, mentioned Pawnee Rock in their journals.
+Many Indian battles were fought here, and the sandstone citadel was also used by the Native Americans as a vantage point to spot buffalo herds, and later — approaching wagon trains.
+White explorers such as Zebulon Pike, Josiah Gregg, and Alexander Doniphan mentioned Pawnee Rock in their journals.

-Pawnee Rock later became a popular stop upon the Santa Fe Trail for the white settlers heading west in search of adventure and fortune.
-The Rock was considered the mid-point of the long road between Independence, Missouri and Santa Fe, New Mexico lying between long stretches of dry plains.
+Pawnee Rock later became a popular stop upon the Santa Fe Trail for the white settlers heading west searching for adventure and fortune.
+The Rock was considered the mid-point of the long road between Independence, Missouri, and Santa Fe, New Mexico lying between long stretches of dry plains.
 Water, provided by the nearby Arkansas River, and fresh meat, obtained by plentiful game, was vital to the survival of the wagon trains.

 Originally the rock was much larger than it is presently, as a great deal of stone was taken from the bluff and used by settlers.
 There are two versions of how it was given its name.
 The first says it was after a skirmish with Pawnee Indians in which Kit Carson took part.
 The second says the name attached from the fact that the various tribes of Pawnee met in general council on the top of it.

-In 1908, the remaining portion of the bluff was acquired by the Woman’s Kansas Day Club and the next year it was turned over to the State of Kansas as a historic site.
-On May 24, 1912, a stone monument was dedicated with great celebration before a crowd of some eight thousand onlookers.
-The state park today provides a road that leads to a shelter house and monument on the summit.
+In 1908, the remaining portion of the bluff was acquired by the Woman’s Kansas Day Club, and the following year it was turned over to the State of Kansas as a historic site.
+On May 24, 1912, a stone monument was dedicated with a great celebration before a crowd of about 8,000 onlookers.
+Today’s state park provides a road leading to a shelter house and monument on the summit.
 An overlook, monument, and historical signs now grace its reduced summit, where visitors can stand, witnessing the view that so many throughout history have shared.
 The site is open from sunrise to sunset.

-Unfortunately, with the coming of the railroad and the formation of the town, the Pawnee Rock landmark began to be destroyed.
-Much of it was moved by the railroad company to build foundations for water tanks, depots, and other buildings.
+Unfortunately, with the railroad coming and the town’s formation, the Pawnee Rock landmark began to be destroyed.
+The railroad company moved much of it to build foundations for water tanks, depots, and other buildings.
 More of the bluff was used in the construction of buildings by the early settlers.

 That same year, A.W.
-Metcalf opened a general merchandise store which carried all types of goods including boots and shoes, harness and horse furnishing goods, tobacco, stationery, and notions.
+Metcalf opened a general merchandise store that carried all types of goods, including boots and shoes, harness and horse furnishing goods, tobacco, stationery, and notions.
 Several other commercial buildings and residences were also built in the small community.

-The town grew slowly at first but by 1887, it was large enough to be incorporated.
-The first set of officers were elected in April 1887 after an exciting campaign was carried on by the two opposing factions, the main issue being pool rooms, and whether or not they should continue in the town.
+The town grew slowly at first, but by 1887, it was large enough to be incorporated.
+The first officers were elected in April 1887 after an exciting campaign by the two opposing factions, the main issue being pool rooms and whether they should continue in the town.

-By 1912, the town had become a supply point for a large territory in Barton, Pawnee and Stafford Counties and was a shipping point for grain, cattle, and other livestock.
-By then it sported three general stores, two banks, two furniture stores, two hardware stores, five elevators, electric light and ice plant, a weekly newspaper, three churches, and fine public schools.
-It had a population at that time over 450 people.
+By 1912, the town had become a supply point for a large territory in Barton, Pawnee, and Stafford Counties and was a shipping point for grain, cattle, and other livestock.
+By then, it sported three general stores, two banks, two furniture stores, two hardware stores, five elevators, electric light and ice plant, a weekly newspaper, three churches, and fine public schools.
+It had a population at that time of over 450 people.